Skip to content

 • Ambulance / Emergency Doctor: 112

-• General Practitioner On-Call Service (1733): Call this number if you need medical help during weekends or public holidays.
+• General Practitioner On-Call Service (1733): Call this number if you need medical help during weekends or public holidays

 • Telephone Helpline (106 for NL, 107 for FR and 108 for DE): anonymous and confidential phone support available 24/7

-• Suicide Prevention Centres (1813 for NL and 0800 32 123 for FR): offer anonymous and confidential help by phone, available 24/7
+• Suicide Prevention Centers (1813 for NL and 0800 32 123 for FR): offer anonymous and confidential help by phone, available 24/7

 Help for children and teenagers